 Insufficient Evidence for

 - Acne.
-Early research shows that taking European barberry capsules for 4 weeks seems to reduce acne in adolescents.
+Early research shows that taking European barberry capsules for 4 weeks reduces acne in teens.

-- Vaginal infection called bacterial vaginosis.
+- Overgrowth of bacteria in the vagina.
 Applying a cream with European barberry and metronidazole to the vagina seems to stop bacterial vaginosis infection from happening again.

-- Dental plaque.
+- Tooth plaque.
 Early research shows that brushing the teeth with a European barberry extract gel for 3 weeks reduces dental plaque.
 The effects appear to be similar to a commercial toothpaste (Colgate).

 - Diabetes.
 Early research shows that taking European barberry juice by mouth for 8 weeks improves blood sugar levels in people with type 2 diabetes.

-- Gum swelling (gingivitis).
+- A mild form of gum disease (gingivitis).
 Early research shows that brushing the teeth with a European barberry extract gel for 3 weeks reduces gingivitis.

 - Bladder problems.